itsays-zqc/my-website/docs/test/v2_core/7Preview.md

 ## 7.2 Structure show and show 3D

-Show structure.
-If there are Pyramid or Arc-Waveguide 3D type geometry in current structure manager, this method is invalid.
+This portion of the code is primarily intended for show structure.
+Please note that this method becomes invalid if the current structure manager contains Pyramid or Arc-Waveguide 3D type geometries.

 ```python
 structure_show(